youngbeen/workit/README.md

 ### Fast repeat task setting by `^^`

-Whenever you input something in `^^` pair, the content inside will be fixed into repeat type and current task repeat type will be set automatically. e.g.
+When you input something in `^^` pair, the content inside will be fixed into repeat type and current task repeat type will be set automatically. e.g.

 ```string
 Task content blahblah...^mo^